 There is no coursework but students will be expected to complete at least 12 core practicals.
 Questions in Paper 3 will assess practical techniques.

-Grade 7/7 in Double Award GCSE, or 7 in GCSE Chemistry.
+Grade 7/7 in Double Award GCSE, or Grade 7 in GCSE Chemistry.
 Grade 7 in both GCSE Mathematics and English Language.

-Head of department: Philip Price
+Head of Department: Philip Price

-Art and Design at A-level will build on the experiences of students at GCSE.
+Art and Design at A level will build on the experiences of students at GCSE.

 Projects will be broadly theme-based with students encouraged to build up research across a range of ideas and disciplines.
 Increasing independence, initiative and ambition will be features of working at this level, as will a developing engagement with issues around the practice and theories of contemporary art and design.